Isotopes of Hurwitz algebras: Introduction

 \section{Introduction}

 Let $k$ be a field, and $V$ a vector space over $k$.
 We shall say that a quadratic form $q:V\to k$ is \emph{non-degenerate} if the associated bilinear form $\<x,y\>=q(x+y)-q(x)-q(y)$ is non-degenerate (\ie, $\<x,V\>=0$ only if $x=0$).
 A \emph{composition algebra} is a non-zero (not necessarily associative) algebra $A$ over a field $k$, equipped with a non-degenerate quadratic form $n:A\to k$ such that $n(ab)=n(a)n(b)$ for all $a,b\in A$.
 The form $n$ is usually called the \emph{norm} of $A$.
-If $A$ possesses an identity element, it is called a \emph{Hurwitz algebra}.
-Every Hurwitz algebra has dimension one, two, four or eight (thus, in particular, it is finite dimensional), and can be constructed via an iterative method known as the \emph{Cayley-Dickson process}.\footnote{Some authors use a weaker notion of non-degeneracy for the norm $n$, requiring that $n(x+y)=n(y)$ for all $y$ implies $x=0$.
+A composition algebra possessesing an identity element is called a \emph{Hurwitz algebra}.
+Every Hurwitz algebra has dimension one, two, four or eight (thus, in particular, it is finite dimensional), and can be constructed via an iterative method known as the \emph{Cayley-Dickson process}.\footnote{Some authors have used a weaker notion of non-degeneracy for the norm $n$, requiring that $n(x+y)=n(y)$ for all $y$ implies $x=0$.
 This definition gives rise to additional unital composition algebras over fields $k$ of characteristic two, in form of purely inseparable field extensions of $k$ \cite{kaplansky53}.
 If $\chr k\ne2$, the two definitions are equivalent.} The facts about Hurwitz algebras referred in this section are described in detail in \cite{involutions}, Chapter~VIII.